vuestorefront/magento2/docs/getting-started/magento.md

 **Installation using CLI** is a quick and easy way to get your project up and running.
 It will install Vue Storefront and Magento 2 instance locally using Docker.
 It will also generate sample data for your store *(optional)*.

-**CLI** will guide you through the installation process and ask you to provide the required information.
+The **CLI** will guide you through the installation process and ask you to provide the required information.

 ::: tip
-CLI may take up to 10 minutes to complete the installation process.
+The CLI may take up to 10 minutes to complete the installation process.
 Please be patient.
 :::

 ### Step 1: Run CLI to create a new project